prestf8/op-todo-list/src/updates.md

 - When you delete a task from inbox, if the same task exists in another project it doesn't delete it

+  - When you delete a task from a project that isn't from inbox, if the same task exists in "Inbox" delete it

 - The first project of "Inbox" is "hard to delete"

 - When you delete a project, the first project